 Georgetown University expects sponsors to process invoices and submit payment upon the issuance of an official invoice.
-If the billing authorization is submitted at the beginning of the semester, an exemption from late fees and service charges will be granted through the date on which financial holds are placed to any balance covered by a sponsor, in order to give the sponsor ample time to process the invoice.
-If the sponsor fails to make payment after this point, financial responsibility will revert to the student.
-Any outstanding balance may be subject to late fees, service charges, and the student may have a registration hold placed on his or her account.
-Financial holds will only be removed when the balance is paid in full.
+RR at its discretion, may grant the student an exemption from late fees, service charges, or other penalties for the amount covered by a sponsor by granting temporary credit, in order to give the sponsor ample time to process the invoice.
+However, financial responsibility always resides with the student until an invoice is paid.

-The OSBPS reserves the right to refuse to invoice any third-party, to refuse to grant temporary credit for anticipated payments, or to reverse credit granted for anticipated payments never submitted by the sponsor.
+RR reserves the right to refuse to invoice any third party, to refuse to grant temporary credit for anticipated payments, or to reverse credit granted for anticipated payments never submitted by the sponsor.
 Additional information about documentation requirements and standard invoicing procedures can be found at studentaccounts.georgetown.edu/policies.
 All inquiries regarding third party billing should be sent to thirdpartybilling@georgetown.edu.

+VI.
 Financial Holds

-Any student with an outstanding account balance may not register for classes, or obtain an official transcript.
+Any student with an outstanding account balance may not register for classes in future semesters or obtain an official transcript.
 Financial holds prevent academic registration, the generation of official transcripts, and the issuance of diplomas and certificates.
-Holds are applied to the accounts of students with amounts due prior to the start of registration or pre-registration for the following term.
-Additionally, any student that has become inactive and for whom there remains an outstanding balance will have a hold placed on his or her account.
+Holds are applied to the accounts of students with amounts due prior to the start of registration for the following term.
+Additionally, any student that has become inactive and for whom there remains an outstanding balance will have a hold placed on their account.

 Financial holds are not released until the past-due debt is paid in full; payment arrangements are not sufficient to release these holds.
-The OSBPS reserves the right to keep a financial hold in place until it can verify that funds have been deposited (without the possibility of reversal) into a Georgetown bank account.
+RR reserves the right to keep a financial hold in place until it can verify that funds have been deposited (without the possibility of reversal) into a Georgetown bank account.

+VII.
 Refunds of Overpayment

-The OSBPS generally requires a student's request in order for a refund to be generated; students may request a refund whenever total payments to their account exceed total charges.
+RR generally requires a student's request in order for a refund to be generated; students may request a refund whenever total payments to their account exceed total charges.
 Requests must be submitted online via MyAccess.
-The OSBPS will automatically issue refunds in two circumstances: when payments for a particular semester from Title IV sources exceed institutional charges (as required by federal law and regulations) and when the student has become inactive while retaining a credit balance.
+RR will automatically issue refunds in two circumstances: when payments for a particular semester from Title IV sources exceed institutional charges (as required by federal law and regulations) and when the student has become inactive while retaining a credit balance.

-The OSBPS processes refund requests within three business days of submission.
-Additional processing time for the generation and mailing of a refund check, or for the execution of an electronic transfer of funds, is outside the control of the OBPS.
+RR processes refund requests within three business days of submission.
+Additional processing time for the generation and mailing of a refund check, or for the execution of an electronic transfer of funds, is outside the control of the RR.

-The OBPS reserves the right to hold or deny a refund request when there is the possibility that the charges on the student account were not properly assessed, or when payments are subject to adjustment.
+RR reserves the right to hold or deny a refund request when there is the possibility that the charges on the student account were not properly assessed, or when payments are subject to adjustment.
 If for any reason a refund request is not approved, an email will be sent to the student indicating the reason and the contact person with whom the student should discuss the matter.